Ian990466/deepfake_detection/README.md

-# Deepfake Image Detection by Combining XXX Attention Block
+# Deepfake Detection

-In this project, we use a convolutional neural network (CNN) to extract traces of face tampering.
-Furthermore, we propose an attention method applied between the blocks in the backbone network, which enhance the network to extract the parts of the image that are forged.
-Experiments show that our methods achieve well performance across various datasets: Using our method achieves 0.908 AUC values from DFDC and 0.941 AUC values from FaceForensics++.
+Forged videos are commonly spread online.
+Most have malicious content and cause serious information security problems.
+The most critical issue in deepfake detection is the identification of traces of tampering in fake videos.
+This study designs a Dual Attention Forgery Detection Network (DAFDN), which embeds a spatial reduction attention block (SRAB) and a forgery feature attention module (FFAM) to the backbone network.
+DAFDN embeds the two proposed attention mechanisms and enables the convolution neural network to extract peculiar traces left by images’ warping.
+This study uses two benchmark datasets, DFDC and FaceForensics++, to compare the performance of the proposed DAFDN with other methods.
+The results show that the proposed DAFDN mechanism achieves AUC scores of 0.911 and 0.945 in the datasets DFDC and FaceForensics++, respectively.
+These results are better than those of previously developed methods, such as XceptionNet and EfficientNet-related methods.

 ## Heatmaps